 - Take it a step further by having them reference the binder page to create a definition and write a sentence.

 - This set of 20 pages contains each one of the common prefixes at the top.
-The goal is to complete these pages over time during independent reading as students find words that contain the prefixes.
+The goal is to complete these pages over time during independent reading.

 Prefix Graphic Organizer

 - This organizer has a space for students to write a prefix.

 - They will then explore the prefix further by finding the meaning.

 - They will be asked to provide examples of words with the prefix.

 - To finish, they will write and illustrate a sentence with one of the words they used as an example.

 What’s the Word?